olaszakos/ic-docutrack/.github/CONTRIBUTING.md

 - If you want to report an issue, click **Issues**.

-- If you have more general questions related to Candid and its use, post a message to the [community forum](https://forum.dfinity.org/) or submit a [support request](mailto://support@dfinity.org).
+- If you have more general questions about the Internet Computer, post a message to the [community forum](https://forum.dfinity.org/) or submit a [support request](mailto://support@dfinity.org).

 - If you are reporting a bug, provide as much information about the problem as possible.